Edit Blog Post

 Its pretty crowded up there.
 Pedestrians and bicycles are competing for the narrow footpath that runs alongside the road and progress is slow.
 Not that

 Cute, affluent town over the water from San Francisco.

-that I'm complaining - the view from up there is stunning and you just couldn't have hoped for a better day to do this.
-The azure of the sky contrasts magnificently with the iconic red of the bridge as it overlooks the glistening ocean, and towards the green headlands and the city.
+I'm complaining - the view from up there is stunning and you just couldn't have hoped for a better day to do this.
+The azure of the sky contrasts magnificently with the iconic red of the bridge as it overlooks the glistening ocean towards the green headlands and the city.

 Man, those hills.

-I'm usually able to handle most physical challenges so it was a bit embarrassing having to walk my bike up some of those hills, hills that about ten years ago I reckon I could've climbed.
+able to handle most physical challenges so it was a bit embarrassing having to walk my bike up some of those hills - hills that about ten years ago I reckon I could've climbed.
 Not now, with my under-used thighs.
-It is an unpleasant reminder that I'm not getting any younger and that I need to make sure to make sure I keep up the use of my muscles.
+It is an unpleasant reminder that I'm not getting any younger and that I need to make sure I keep up the use of my muscles.

-I pass through Fort Mason and pass by the marina again before getting a bit lost trying to get into the wooded, ex-militarised, and now expensive-house-dotted area of The Presidio.
+I pass through Fort Mason and pass by the marina again before getting a bit lost trying to get into the wooded, ex-militarised, now-expensive house-dotted area of The Presidio.
 I go back and forth a bit but eventually find access after cycling past the Palace Of Fine Arts again.

 Golden Gate Park is huge